meet08062000/meetshah-blog/content/posts/you-are-wrong-about-religion-1.md

 **Teacher**: Oh!
 The lecture time is over, okay, let's continue this discussion in the next lecture, I will surely answer your question then!

-So this was the part 1 of the 'You Are WRONG About Religion', the slightly clickbait-y name aside, if you have reached to the end of this blog, you should surely checkout the next one, you will find the link for the same here, when it releases.
+So this was the part 1 of the 'You Are WRONG About Religion', the slightly clickbait-y name aside, if you have reached to the end of this blog, you should surely checkout the next one, [part-2](/posts/you-are-wrong-about-religion-2).
 Please make sure to check that out if you enjoyed this one!